QuicSDN: Transitioning from TCP to QUIC for Southbound Communication in SDNs

 \subsection{OVS}

-This section describes the modifications applied to OVS to make it compatible with quicSDN.
-With tcpSDN, the OpenFlow and OVSDB protocols used by OVS are implemented through the Linux kernel's \gls{TCP} transport layer infrastructure.
-The transport layer parameters are defined in the \texttt{rconn} structure.
-There is one \texttt{rconn} structure per transport connection between the controller and switch.
-For instance, the OpenFlow and OVSDB connections will have different \texttt{rconn} structures even though the endpoints are the same.
-The \texttt{rconn} structure is used to maintain socket, port, and other protocol related information.
-To support quicSDN, the \texttt{rconn} structure needs to be modified to support \gls{UDP}.
-The OpenFlow and OVSDB protocols are implemented as service objects in OVS.
+This section describes the modifications made to \gls{OVS} to make it compatible with quicSDN.
+With tcpSDN, the OpenFlow and \gls{OVSDB} protocols used by \gls{OVS} are implemented on \gls{TCP}, sitting in the Linux kernel network stack.
+The transport layer parameters are defined in the \texttt{rconn} C structure (struct) inside the \gls{OVS} code.
+There is one \texttt{rconn} C structure per transport connection between the controller and the switch.
+For instance, the OpenFlow and \gls{OVSDB} connections use different \texttt{rconn} C structures, even though the endpoints are the same.
+The \texttt{rconn} C structure is used to maintain socket, port, and other protocol-related information.
+To support quicSDN, the \texttt{rconn} C structure needs to be modified to support \gls{UDP}.
+The OpenFlow and \gls{OVSDB} protocols are implemented as service objects inside the \gls{OVS} code.
 Each service object is an abstract protocol process.
-For instance, in order to start the OpenFlow and OVSDB services, OVS will create one service object for each.
-Each service object is tied to its own \texttt{rconn} structure.
-Appendix \ref{ovs_code_appendix} describes the details about the connection establishment algorithm.
+For instance, in order to start the OpenFlow and \gls{OVSDB} services, \gls{OVS} creates a service object for each service, and each service object is tied to its \texttt{rconn} C structure.